Esubaalew/esubaalew.github.io/src/content/cs/do-we-have-functions-in-funcscript.md

 Please note that in reality everything with `{}` is called `KeyValueCollection`, but we must pretend it's not for this exploration.

+Here's how we can run this in fs-cli:

 <div class="terminal">
 <div class="terminal-header">
 <span class="terminal-dot red"></span>